engineyard/ey-docs/pages/environment-rebuild.md

   <a href="/environment-clone.html">cloned environment</a> first.

-  1. Put your site into [[maintenance mode|deployment-maintenance-pages]] using the Engine Yard gem:
+  1. Put your site into [[maintenance mode|deployment-maintenance-pages]] using the engineyard gem:

           ey web disable